|Nutrition Facts (per serving)|

 - The pudding may also be baked in individual baking dishes or ramekins.
 Place the ramekins in a larger pan and fill it with boiling water to a depth of about 1 inch.
 Bake for 40 to 45 minutes, or until a knife inserted into the center comes out clean.

-- If you prefer your pumpkin pudding chilled, place in the refrigerator for a few hours before serving.
+- If you prefer your pumpkin pudding chilled, place it in the refrigerator for a few hours before serving.

 Is Canned Pumpkin Made of Pumpkin?